 HOW MUCH DOES A LOWER EYELID BLEPHAROPLASTY COST?

-We work on a fully open and transparent pricing model so that you are aware of all the costs involved before proceeding with your treatment.
-For a complete list of prices including blepharoplasty costs please visit our prices page.
+Pricing for blepharoplasty is open and transparent and you should be aware of all costs involved before having your surgery.
+An upper eyelid blepharoplasty might be covered entirely by your medical insurance if it blocks your vision.
+For a list of prices on blepharoplasty costs please visit our prices page.

 ARE THERE ANY SIDE EFFECTS?